yuvlian/qingquembed/README.md

 4. Launch the binary (aka .exe)

    (Yes I know it's named "rusty_tiktok_bot" despite supporting 2 other websites)
-5. Bot is online if you didn't mess anything up.
+5. As long as the binary is running, bot is online

 ### Build from source
 I'm sure you already know how if you're planning to build from source